Up to 50% off sofas & mattresses — limited‑time deals.

 Which type is best for frequent overnight sleeping?

-A pull-out sleeper with a higher-quality mattress, or a daybed with a real mattress, is usually the most realistic.
+A pull-out sleeper with a better mattress, or a daybed with a real mattress, is usually the closest thing to a standard bed.

 How do I know it will fit in my room when opened?

-Measure the fully opened depth and map where doors, coffee tables, and walkways will be.
+Measure the fully opened depth and map where doors, coffee tables, and walkways will be before you buy.
+Doorway measurements matter too.

 Do toppers help convertible sofas?